SliceGX: Layer-wise GNN Explanation with Model-slicing

 We define the following terms: (1) The $l$-hop neighbors of a node $v \in V$, denoted $N^l(v)$, are nodes {\em within} $l$ hops from $v$ in $G$.
 (2) The $l$-hop neighbor subgraph, $G^l(v)$, is a node induced subgraph of $G$, which is induced by $N^l(v)$.
 (3) For a set of nodes $V_s \subseteq V$, the $l$-hop neighbor subgraph, $G^l(V_s)$, is induced by the union of $l$-hop neighbors of nodes in $V_s$, i.e., $\bigcup_{v \in V_s} N^l(v)$. $G^l(v)$ is always connected, while $G^l(V_s)$ may not be.
 (4) The size of a graph is the total number of nodes and edges, given by $|G| = |V| + |E|$.

-\stitle{Graph Neural Networks}. \gnns are a class of neural networks that learn to convert graphs to proper representations.
-Their output can be post-processed for tasks such as node classification.
+\stitle{Graph Neural Networks}. \gnns are a class of neural networks that learn to convert an input graph $G$ and its initial node feature matrix $Z^0$ to proper representations.
 We provide an abstract characterization of a \gnn $\M$ with $L$ layers.

 In general, a \gnn can be considered as a composition of two functions: an encoder $f_1$ and a predictor $f_2$.

 \sstab {\bf (1)} The encoder $f_1$ is a composite function $f^L_1\circ f^{L-1}_1\circ \ldots \circ f^1_1(G)$.
 At the $l$-th layer ($l\in [1,L]$), the function $f^l_1$ uniformly updates, for each node $v\in V$, an input representation from the last layer as: